nyp-sit/it3103-tutors/week5/custom_training_with_tfod_api.md

 You can monitor progress of the training and eval jobs by running Tensorboard on your local machine:

 Open another terminal and run the tensorboard, specifying the model directory as logdir.
-Remember to ``conda activate tf2env`` before you run the tensorboard.

 ```
 tensorboard --bind_all --logdir=/home/ubuntu/balloon_project/models/ssd_mobilenet_v2_320x320_coco17_tpu-8